LATEEF-hub/Portfolio1/README.md

         1. The user would already be comfortable with the website layout and can easily click the menu from the nav bar or call to action from contact page.

         ### Fixed Bugs

+        - The responsiveness of the page on iPad screen was a little bit bad and needed alignment

 -  #### Supported Screens and Browsers

     ### Further Testing

-   -   The Website was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.
+   -   The Website was tested on Google Chrome, Internet Explorer, Mozilla Firefox, Microsoft Edge and Safari browsers.
-   -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
+   -   The website was viewed on a variety of devices such as Desktop, Laptop, iPhone xr,   Samsung Tablet, iPhone 12 & iPhoneX.
    -   A large amount of testing was done to ensure that all pages were linking correctly.
    -   Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.